 UT Southwestern was the first to give me an opportunity to go beyond my country's borders for science training.
 The collaborative clinical and basic scientific research helped integrate my basic research into the clinical settings.

-Originally from India, Dr. Gupta holds a bachelor’s degree in Pharmacy from the Rajiv Gandhi Technical University, Madhya Pradesh, and a master’s degree in Pharmacology from the Birla Institute of Technology and Science, Pilani, Rajasthan.
-She continued her education in Birla Institute of Technology and Science, Pilani to earn her doctorate in Neuropharmacology.
-She joined UT Southwestern Medical Center to conduct postdoctoral research in the biological functions and signaling of ghrelin system under the mentorship of Jeffrey Zigman, Ph.D.
+Originally from India, Dr. Gupta holds a bachelor’s degree in Pharmacy from the Rajiv Gandhi Technical University in Madhya Pradesh, and a master’s degree in Pharmacology from the Birla Institute of Technology and Science in Pilani, Rajasthan.
+She continued her education at the Birla Institute of Technology and Science, Pilani to earn her doctorate in Neuropharmacology.
+She joined UT Southwestern Medical Center to conduct postdoctoral research in the biological functions and signaling of the ghrelin system under the mentorship of Jeffrey Zigman, Ph.D.

 Dr. Gupta is active in several professional organizations, including the International Society of Neurochemistry, The Obesity Society, and the American Diabetes Association, for which she serves as a member of the Membership Committee.

 During her doctoral and postdoctoral research, she served as a mentor for several high school, graduate, and postgraduate students.
 She also serves as an ad hoc reviewer for multiple peer-reviewed journals and as an Academic Editor for the International Journal of Endocrinology.

 During her free time, she enjoys cooking, listening to music, and spending time with her kids and family.
 She also actively volunteered at several Blood Donation Camps in India to promote people to help others.

 - Psychiatric Behaviors - Depression and Anxiety

 - High Coexpression of the Ghrelin and LEAP2 Receptor GHSR With Pancreatic Polypeptide in Mouse and Human Islets.